-- Some proposed dredging, filling, or excavation activities may be eligible for approval under the Fort Worth District USACE Regional General Permit 8 (RGP-8). - SRA-LA reserves the right at its sole discretion to modify, limit, or deny any proposed dredging, filling, or excavation activities within the FERC Project Boundary for the Toledo Bend Project, as necessary to protect the interest of the public and/or the electric generating, water supply, recreational, historical, and environmental values at the Toledo Bend Project.
+- Some proposed dredging, filling, or excavation activities may be eligible for approval under a Programmatic the Fort Worth District USACE Regional General Permit between SRA-LA and USACE.8 (RGP-8). - SRA-LA reserves the right at its sole discretion to modify, limit, or deny any proposed dredging, filling, or excavation activities within the FERC Project Boundary for the Toledo Bend Project, as necessary to protect the interest of the public and/or the electric generating, water supply, recreational, historical, and environmental values at the Toledo Bend Project.
 Copies of dredging requirements can be obtained at the SRA-LA office.